evcap/evcap/README.md

 - 👋 Hi, I’m @evcap
-- 👀 I’m interested in ... the cryptographic truth paradigm made possible by blockchain technology and smart contracts
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning ... solidity
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... smart contract and Web3 development
+- 💞️ I’m looking to collaborate on ...

 <!---
 evcap/evcap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.